-Our Compliance Services Department collaborates with Market Participants on activities that assist in meeting compliance obligations, thus decreasing the overall compliance burden to our customers.
+Our Standards and Assurance department collaborates with Market Participants on activities that assist in meeting compliance obligations, thus decreasing the overall compliance burden to our customers.
 This page contains resources to assist in locating compliance related information relevant to our business relationship.
 Additional information about MISO’s overall compliance program can be found on our internal Code of Conduct page.
 Contact us with any compliance-related questions.

-As an Interchange Authority (IA), Planning Coordinator (PC), Reliability Coordinator (RC), Transmission Service Provider (TSP), and Balancing Authority (BA), MISO is responsible for ensuring compliance with the NERC standards and requirements applicable to these functions, with exception of those requirements otherwise delineated by the BA Coordinated Functional Registration (CFR).
+As an Interchange Authority (IA), Planning Coordinator (PC), Reliability Coordinator (RC), Transmission Service Provider (TSP), and Balancing Authority (BA), MISO is responsible for ensuring compliance with the NERC standards and requirements applicable to these functions, with exception of those requirements otherwise delineated by:

 Additionally, MISO is responsible for certain MOD standards dealing with the calculation and management of transfer capability.
 Execute MISO's Coordinated Functional Registration (MOD CFR) agreement for select MOD Standards then reach us via email to submit the executed signature page or with any questions regarding agreement execution.